waikato-datamining/image-dataset-converter/plugins/from-opex-od.md

                         Path to the report file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the report files to use (default: None)
+                        Path to the text file(s) listing the JSON files to use (default: None)
 ```